parisbutterfield/restswitchmate/README.md

 The development environment used for this project was a Mac running Ubuntu via VirtualBox.

-You need to install BluePy and any prerequites.
+You need to install BluePy and any prerequisites.

 To get the bluetooth adapter(s) running on macOS in VirtualBox you need run the following command in terminal.